-If two or more students tie or are within 5 raw points of each other they will share the same rank/score.
+\If students tie or are within 5 raw points of each other they'll share the same rank/score.

-Note: If we have an odd number of people in our class you may need to negotiate with me or a person who has taken this class before and has agreed to participate in an exercise for pro bono credit.
+\\Note: If we have an odd number of people in our class you may need to negotiate with me or a person who has taken this class before and has agreed to participate in an exercise for pro bono credit.
 This person will not be ranked.

 - b.
 46.5% of your grade (200 points) is based upon your performance on the FINAL EXAMINATION.
 You will be tested from lectures (including guest lectures) and your readings.
 It will consist of some matching and multiple choice, mostly short answers, and short summaries.
-If you READ and TAKE NOTES IN CLASS, it is not difficult.
-3 hours.
-FINAL EXAM DATE= @ (TBD). - c.
+If you do the READINGS and TAKE NOTES IN CLASS, it is not difficult.
+If you do not study beforehand, you will be unable to complete the exam in 3 hours.
+FINAL EXAM DATE= \\\\\ @ \\\\ (TBD). - c.
 Appx.
 7% of your grade (30 points) will come from your writing across the curriculum (WAC) and other assignments: (1) 8 points possible for your Selma Essay; (2) 1 point possible for your "Negotiate Anything with Anyone" Summaries; (3) 9 points possible for your combined Self and Peer assessments (explained in Section 8 below.); (4) 3 points possible for participating in an Inter-School Negotiation and fulfilling all its' requirements (date and details to follow); and (5) 9 points possible for the BAR-TYPE ASSESSMENT (date and details to follow). - d.
 Reading Quizzes & Extra Credit: (2 + Points).
 Pop quizzes may be given at the beginning of class from time to time to make sure you have read the material for the day.
-These are not worth points but if you fail you will not get attendance credit for the day.
-I may give extra credit for a particularly well written assignment or other tasks TBD.
-Extra credit for an Expand the Pie Opportunity will be offered week 7 (+1 point for all who complete it, +2 points for all who can greatly increase the points for both sides, +3 if you can increase both sides equally \approx +100 or so).
+These are not worth points but if you fail it you will not get attendance credit for the day.
+I may give extra credit for a particularly well written assignment or another task TBD.
+Extra credit for an Expand the Pie Opportunity will be offered week 7 (+1 point for all who can expand the pie, +2 points for all who can greatly increase the points for both sides, +3 if you can increase both sides equally $\approx +100$ or so).